lsulibraries/dsl-print-culture/bway-roles.md

 Contributing a piece or being mentioned in one constitutes a relationship to the journal, making the set of such relationships `[ editor, correspondent, contributor, mentioned ]`.
 However, that set does not work well to describe the relationship of author to piece.

 The author's relationship with any given piece can only be one of three possibilities:
 `[ unrelated (no relationship), mentioned in, author of ]`, but we are only concerned with pieces related to the an author.
-The subset of journal relationships `[ contributor, mentioned ]` works well to describe author-piece relationships, but is ambiguous unless the role name is qualified by context `[ journal, piece ]`.
+The subset of journal relationships `[ contributor, mentioned ]` works well to describe author-piece relationships, but:

+- does not imply that the other set members apply to author-piece relationships,
+- is ambiguous unless the role name is qualified by context `[ journal, piece ]`

+Correspondent implies contributor but in itself does not describe the author-piece relationship.

 ### Tests